Puzzlers100/TimingSwitch/README.md

 ## __Timing Vex Competition Switch__
 This is a reposity for the information about how to build and use Timing Competition Switch

+If you are interested in contacting me to buy one at vex Worlds, please use this (Whatsapp Link)[wa.me/16503987996]

 #### USE
 The Slider has 3 positions, up, down or center.
 In each position, pressig the button does something different, as does holding it for half a second before releasing
 - UP - DRIVER Position, the robot is disabled